Habbie/hello-dns/tdns/intro.md

 the `tdns` source code to spot everything that could potentially be wrong or could be done better.

-In other words, were `tdns` is currently not right, we hope that with sufficient attention it soon will be.
+In other words, where `tdns` is currently not right, we hope that with sufficient attention it soon will be.
+Bikeshed away!

-# How did all those features fit in 1200 lines?
+# How did all those features fit in ~1200 lines?
 Key to a good DNS implementation is having a faithful DNS storage model, with the correct kind of objects in them.